y4nnckdez4/docs/mdbook/src/Proving-As-A-Service.md

 ### **Why it matters?**

-Blockchains like Ethereum are evolving into a modular stack, where multiple specialized layers (settlement, execution, consensus, data availability) outsource functions and exchange data with each other.

-In particular, the decoupling between settlement and execution layers has given rise to the sector of **coprocessors**, execution layers designed to handle heavier computation more cheaply and efficiently.

-However, they must commit to settlement layers via cryptographic proofs to ensure security and integrity across the system.
+The transition of blockchain infrastructure to a modular design—such as the separation of settlement and execution in Ethereum—has created a demand for **coprocessors**.
+These are designed to offload on-chain computation to specialized layers optimized for efficiency and cost, enabling data-intensive and computation-heavy applications.

+Cryptographic proofs, particularly succinct proofs, have become the standard to ensure the security, integrity, and confidentiality of these off-chain computations

-### **The limit of zk-proofs**
+### **The limit of zk-proofs & the future of TEEs**

-The ascent of zero-knowledge proofs has been accelerated by the introduction of zkVMs: a revolution in abstraction and user experience.

-It has enabled teams to generate zk-proofs directly from a Rust program, eliminating the need to design custom circuits and reducing overhead for developers.
+zkVMs (like SP1 or Risc0) accelerated the adoption of zk-proofs with a revolution in abstraction and user experience, eliminating the need to design custom circuits and reducing overhead for developers.

-Complexity was reduced, effectively democratizing access to zk-technology.

-We believe the same should happen with Trusted Execution Environments.
+We believe the same will happen with Trusted Execution Environments.

-The next generation of on-chain applications can only be enabled by co-processing power backed by TEEs.

-Use cases like dePIN, decentralized AI (dAI), on-chain gaming, and data-rich applications involving heavy computation can be offloaded off-chain in a secure way.
+The next generation of on-chain applications will rely on the co-processing power provided by TEEs.
+Use cases like decentralized physical infrastructure networks (dePIN), decentralized AI (dAI), and on-chain gaming cannot be fully supported by zk technology alone.

-For this type of application—representing the future of real-world utility—zk will never be a viable option.

-However, teams today need to secure computation, amidst fragmentation between specific TEEs (Intel SGX, AWS Nitro, etc.) and different proving networks.
+However, many teams today face the challenge of building trusted hardware solutions from the ground up.
+They must develop custom applications and code, all while navigating fragmentation between various TEEs (like Intel SGX, AWS Nitro) and diverse proving networks.

-There is no control board or simple interface.

-### **We believe the same transformation should occur with Trusted Execution Environments (TEEs).**

-The next generation of on-chain applications can only be unlocked by leveraging co-processing power secured by TEEs.

-Use cases such as dePIN, decentralized AI, on-chain gaming—data-rich applications with heavy computation that can be efficiently offloaded off-chain in a secure and reliable manner.

-For these types of applications—representing the future of real-world utility—zk-proofs will never be a fully viable solution.

-However, teams today face challenges in securing TEEs computation, due to fragmentation among various TEEs (Intel SGX, AWS Nitro, etc.) and disparate proving networks without a unified control board and a simple interface, tailored to the specific needs.

 ### **The future of TEEs: “proving-as-a-service”**